hyperledger/indy-hipe/text/cred-revocation/README.md

 Before revocable credentials can be issued, a number of things must be true about the ecosystem:

 1. A __schema__ for each credential type must be written to the ledger.
-   For example, if companies wish to issue proof of employment, then a "Employee Credential" schema would need to be published.
-Similarly, before birth certificate credentials can be issued, a "Birth Certificate" schema would need to be defined and made available to the public.
+   For example, if companies wish to issue proof of employment, then a "Employee Credential" schema needs to be published.
+Similarly, before birth certificate credentials can be issued, a "Birth Certificate" schema needs to be defined and made available to the public.
 Any number of issuers can reference the same schema.
 Schemas can be versioned and evolved over time.
 Any individual or institution can write a schema to the ledger; it does not require special privileges.